 The steel framed columns are spaced at 7.5 m intervals to form the teaching spaces.
 These were transported to site in 12 m lengths corresponding to the overall height of the structure and providing effective robustness for the category 2B structure.

 Overall the steel frame is stabilised by the two precast floors in the two teaching wings, providing stiff plate diaphragm action, transferring lateral and notional forces to vertical steel bracing located within the perimeter and internal partition walls.
-Due to curtain wall, window and service penetration positioning, locating the bracing proved to be a challenge.
-Typically SHS/RHS bracing was adopted within the secondary steel zone in order to conceal it behind finishes.
+Due to the curtain wall, window and service penetration positioning, locating the bracing proved to be a challenge.
+Typically SHS/RHS bracing was adopted within the secondary steel zone to conceal it behind finishes.